magiclabs-ai/mb-client/README.md

 ```

 ### 4. Get design progress updates from backend
-During the book design, the server will notify the client about progress.
-This information can be displayed to the user.
+While designing the book, the server will send progress updates to the client which can be shown to the user.

 ```
 window.addEventListener('Magicbook.designRequestUpdated', async ((designRequestEvent: DesignRequestEvent) => {